92% of B2B marketers use LinkedIn as their primary social media channel for marketing.

 The experience section of your profile will explain to users how you got to where you are today.

-Consider it like a history book of your experience as an entrepreneur.
+Consider it like a history book of your experience as an entrepreneur or professional.

 Don’t make the common mistake of simply listing the positions and leaving it at that.